ajurcenk/rpanda-mqqt-zilla-demo/README.md

-# mqtt.redpanda.broker
+# rpanda-mqqt-zilla-demo

-This is the example Redpanda MQQT usinf zilla
+This is the example Redpanda MQQT using [zilla](https://github.com/aklivity/zilla)

 ## Running locally